Dance in Primary school encourages flexibility in thinking, creativity, and perseverance. These are all necessary for building skills for mathematics.

 In dance we talk about our feet being in parallel and moving on diagonals.
 We phrase our music in counts of 8, 16 or 32.

-Traditionally in ballet the stage is divided into quarters and eighth to position the dancers correctly for unison and for the stage lighting plan.
-The dance work themselves are even in two halves or three thirds.
+Traditionally, in ballet, the stage is divided into quarters and eighth to position the dancers correctly for unison and for the stage lighting plan.
+The dance works themselves are even in two halves or three thirds.

 More impressively, the dancer calculates distance between other dancers and objects throughout their performances.
 They even adjust these distances in response to the different size or shape of the space they perform in.